renpy/renpy/sphinx/source/lifecycle.rst

 :ref:`main_menu <main-menu-screen>` screen is shown, unless a ``main_menu`` label exists, in which case it is executed instead.
 See :ref:`special-labels` for more information.

-The main menu itself is run in it's own :ref:`context <context>`.
+The main menu itself is run in its own :ref:`context <context>`.
 Ren'Py can leave this context by calling the :class:`Start` action, which also jumps to a label, or the ``start`` label if none is specified.
 Returning from the ``main_menu`` label also enters the in-game phase at the ``start`` label, while loading a game enters the in-game phase at the spot where the game was saved.